What Is Renal Cell Carcinoma?

 - Ablation.
 This uses extreme cold or radio waves to destroy tumors.

 Many kinds of cancer are treated with radiation or chemotherapy, or sometimes both.
 These treatments usually don’t work well for renal cell carcinoma.
 In some cases, your doctor may still prescribe them to ease your symptoms or if other treatments haven’t worked.
-Talk with her about these options and how they might make you feel.
+Talk with them about these options and how they might make you feel.

 Scientists also are looking for new ways to treat renal cell carcinoma in clinical trials.
 These trials test new drugs to see if they're safe and if they work.
 They often are a way for people to try new medicine that isn't available to everyone.
 Your doctor can tell you if one of these trials might be a good fit for you.